Liminal Space

-Over the years I’ve worked in radio, audio production, photography, a few mailrooms, systems administration, and even as a mobile DJ (I still love spinning the right track at the right moment).
-Whatever the job, one thread has always driven me: a deep curiosity and a love for authentic storytelling.
+Over the years I’ve worn a lot of hats: radio and audio production, photography, a few mailrooms, systems administration, and a long run as a mobile DJ (I still love cueing the perfect track at the perfect moment).
+The thread that holds it all together is being creative—piecing together the unusual to make something new, interesting, and meaningful.

 Looking Ahead